yucongkoo/tp/docs/DeveloperGuide.md

 **MSS:**<br/>
 &emsp;1.
 User provides the details of a customer to be added.</br>
 &emsp;2.
-System displays the details of the customer added by User.</br>
+EzContact displays the details of the customer added by User.</br>
 &emsp;Use case ends.

 **Extensions:**</br>
 &emsp;1a.
 Details provided by User is incomplete or invalid.</br>
 &emsp;&emsp;1a1.
-System displays an error message to alert User.</br>
+EzContact displays an error message to alert User.</br>
 &emsp;&emsp;Use case ends.

 &emsp;1b.
-Customer to be added is already in the System.<br/>
+Customer to be added is already in the EzContact.<br/>
 &emsp;&emsp;1b1.
-System displays an error message to alert User.<br/>
+EzContact displays an error message to alert User.<br/>
 &emsp;&emsp;Use case ends.